 - Contact your health care provider to discuss possible post-exposure treatment.

 - Please note: tick testing is not used to diagnose Lyme disease in humans.
+The clinical management of a patient who has been bitten by a tick should occur long before the tick testing results are available.

 If you have pets: